| Wheeling’s

 early 1980 in defense of his attacks on Ellen White and our pioneer

 positions, prior to his hearing at Glacier View.
+William

 Sadler, Charles Stewart, and A.T.
 Jones were involved with J.H.
 Kellogg,